gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 - Use the output file from the SimPoint3.2 tool to create checkpoints for all 3 SimPoints

-Because it might take some time to take the checkpoints, let's start taking checkpoints with the following command:
+Because it might take some time to take the checkpoints, let's start by taking checkpoints with the following command:

 ```bash
 gem5 -re --outdir=simpoint-checkpoint-m5out simpoint-checkpoint.py